tmallette/blog-example-with-game/README.md

 This project was created as an example of how to make a blog using Next.js and Markdown.
-You can read more about it here.
+You can read more about it <a href="https://malletteti.com/blog/getting-unity-to-work-with-nextjs" target="_blank">here</a>.